bitburner-official/bitburner-src/src/DarkNet/DARKNET_TODO.md

 - Fully removed errors from authenticate() (outside of passing a bool instead of a string type validations).
 It now returns status codes with text descriptions.
 The detail below is also included in the docs for authenticate.
   Response status types:
   "200 Success" - Authentication was successful.
-  "401 Unauthorized" - Authentication failed.
+  "401 Not Authorized" - Authentication failed.
 The password is incorrect.
-  "404 Not Found" - The server was not found.
+  "401 Hostname Not Found" - The server was not found.
 The server may be offline or the hostname is invalid.
   "408 Request Timeout" - The request failed (though the password may or may not have been correct).
 Caused by network instability.
-  "301 Moved Permanently" - The server has moved to a different location and is no longer connected to the current server.
+  "301 Server Has Moved" - The server has moved to a different location and is no longer connected to the current server.
   "418 I'm a teapot" - ~~The server is a teapot and cannot brew coffee.~~ The target server is not a darknet server.

 - A successful authenticate() gives the script a "session" (aka whitelists its PID.)
 This allows it to run exec() on the target server. (exec does not require a password anymore, but does require a session)